GanapathySubramanian/Game-vision/backend/README.md

 See `bedrock-agent/agent_config.json` for configuration.
 Create via AWS Console:
 1. Go to **Bedrock** → **Agents** → **Create Agent**
-2. Use Claude 3.5 Sonnet model
+2. Use Claude 3.5 Sonnet model or Nova model or anything you like to use
 3. Add 3 action groups (one for each Lambda function)
 4. Use schemas from `bedrock-agent/` directory
 5. Note the Agent ID and Alias ID